 Because of this lumpy cinnamon factor, this specialty drink requires one extra step to prepare.
 It’s not difficult by any means, and it can easily fit it right into the time you already spend in the kitchen making dinners or prepping for meals later in the week.
 Especially if you’re a fan of cinnamon dolce latte’s and NOT a fan of the expense.

-- To make a cinnamon syrup, combine combine water and cinnamon in a small saucepan.
+- Combine combine water, cinnamon, and maple syrup in a small saucepan.
 Heat on very low heat for 5 minutes, whisking often.

 - Remove from heat.
 Pour cinnamon syrup into a glass jar and store sealed in the refrigerator.

-- To make a latte, combine 1 Tbsp of cinnamon syrup with 1 Tbsp of maple syrup plus remaining ingredients.
-Add additional maple syrup if you like it sweeter.
+- Add additional maple syrup if you like it sweeter.

 Did you know that “dolce” means sweet?
 It does, and if you splurge on a $5 latte, you’ll notice their version is very sweet, and even more so if you’re trying to eat less sugar in general.
 The recipe above works well with just one tablespoon of maple syrup, but if you’re looking for that over-the-top sweet, add in the other remaining tablespoon, a little bit at a time, and taste along the way.

 Looking for other homemade latte ideas?
-This post explains why we stopped drinking coffee creamer in the first place, and here’s a nice list of other Starbucks inspired, homemade recipes:
+This post explains why we stopped drinking coffee creamer in the first place, and here’s a nice list of other homemade latte recipes: